ZiyiHuang0708/SourceID-NMF/README.md

 * Perf

 This is an optional parameter for the user.
 When this parameter = 'perf_needed' it means that the user needs to output the final result of the model iteration.
 This output includes the similarity between W_plus and Y as measured by Jensen-Shannon divergence, and the difference between X and WH.
 With these results we can evaluate the performance of the model iteration.
-The specific commands that can be added are as follows:
+The specific command that can be added is as follows:

 ```
 python SourceID-NMF.py -p pref_needed